RANDCorporation/Leisure-Hospitality-Layoffs/README.md

 ## Suggested Citation for this repository:

-Schwam, Daniel, and Kathryn Edwards, "For Leisure and Hospitality, Weak Recovery Still Looks Like Recession," GitHub, RAND Corporation Repository, last updated 10 September 2020.
-As of September 10, 2020: https://github.com/RANDCorporation/Leisure-Hospitality-Layoffs
+Schwam, Daniel, and Kathryn Edwards, "For Leisure and Hospitality, Weak Recovery Still Looks Like Recession," GitHub, RAND Corporation Repository, last updated 1 October 2020.
+As of October 1, 2020: https://github.com/RANDCorporation/Leisure-Hospitality-Layoffs